ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### ToggleControllerOnUse/3

-  > `public void ToggleControllerOnUse(bool showController, VRTK_ControllerActions controllerActions, GameObject obj)`
+  > `public virtual void ToggleControllerOnUse(bool showController, VRTK_ControllerActions controllerActions, GameObject obj)`

   * Parameters
    * `bool showController` - If true then the controller will attempt to be made visible when no longer using, if false then the controller will be hidden on use.